-The December 2014 edition of Example NFP RDR Financial Statements is based on the recent Grant Thornton International publication, however it has been tailored to the Australian NFP, RDR and Regulatory environment.
+The June 2015 edition of Example NFP RDR Financial Statements is based on the recent Grant Thornton International publication, however it has been tailored to the Australian NFP, RDR and regulatory environment.
 This publication is intended to illustrate the 'look and feel' of NFP RDR financial statements and to provide a realistic example of their presentation.

-This publication is based on the activities and results of Grant Thornton CLEARR NFP RDR Example Ltd and Subsidiaries ('the Group') - a fictional unlisted public not-for-profit entity that has been preparing Australian general purpose financial statements for several years.
-The entity is a Company limited by guarantee.
+This publication is based on the activities and results of Grant Thornton CLEARR NFP RDR Example Ltd and Subsidiaries ('the Group') - a fictional unlisted public Not for Profit entity that has been preparing Australian general purpose financial statements for several years.
+The entity is a company limited by guarantee reporting under Corporations Act 2001.